 Yes!
 I offer Customized Weddings… Especially African Themed ones!

 These days people don’t want the conventional boring wedding with the same words and same format.
 After all, this is your life, your love, and you should be able to have a beautiful wedding your way in a way that honors your walk.
-My specialty is African Weddings but I have performed all kinds of weddings for people with different backgrounds including Pagan, Interfaith, and Gay.
+My specialty is African Weddings but I have performed all kinds of weddings for people with different backgrounds.
 While I am based in St. Louis, Mo I will also travel… as long as you are taking care of my expenses!
 I also can offer consultations to those planning a customized wedding even if I am not the officiant.
 You can schedule a personal mentoring consultation in my services and discuss what you like.

 For those who are ready to marry and are looking for some customizations that can be added, below is a list to start with.
 When you are ready to go further, you can secure my services through this link and form.
 Wedding Officiant Agreement